pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 <a href="#heading--dhcp-snippets"><h3 id="heading--dhcp-snippets">How to customise MAAS with DHCP snippets</h3></a>

 [tabs]
+[tab version="v3.3 Snap" view="UI"]
+When MAAS manages DHCP, you customise it through the use of DHCP snippets.
+These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
+You apply a global snippet to all VLANs, subnets, and machines.
+All three types end up in `/var/snap/maas/common/maas/dhcpd.conf` or `/var/snap/maas/common/maas/dhcpd6.conf`.
+Be aware that if you edit these files directly, you will need to `sudo` to `root`, as there is no `maas` user in the snap (all relevant files are owned by `root`).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
+[/tab]
+[tab version="v3.3 Packages" view="CLI"]
+When MAAS manages DHCP, you customise it through the use of DHCP snippets.
+These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
+You apply a global snippet to all VLANs, subnets, and machines.
+All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
+[/tab]

 [tab version="v3.2 Snap" view="UI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/snap/maas/common/maas/dhcpd.conf` or `/var/snap/maas/common/maas/dhcpd6.conf`.
 Be aware that if you edit these files directly, you will need to `sudo` to `root`, as there is no `maas` user in the snap (all relevant files are owned by `root`).
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v3.2 Packages" view="CLI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v3.1 Snap" view="UI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/snap/maas/common/maas/dhcpd.conf` or `/var/snap/maas/common/maas/dhcpd6.conf`.
 Be aware that if you edit these files directly, you will need to `sudo` to `root`, as there is no `maas` user in the snap (all relevant files are owned by `root`).
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v3.1 Packages" view="CLI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v3.0 Snap" view="UI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/snap/maas/common/maas/dhcpd.conf` or `/var/snap/maas/common/maas/dhcpd6.conf`.
 Be aware that if you edit these files directly, you will need to `sudo` to `root`, as there is no `maas` user in the snap (all relevant files are owned by `root`).
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v3.0 Packages" view="CLI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v2.9 Snap" view="UI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/snap/maas/common/maas/dhcpd.conf` or `/var/snap/maas/common/maas/dhcpd6.conf`.
 Be aware that if you edit these files directly, you will need to `sudo` to `root`, as there is no `maas` user in the snap (all relevant files are owned by `root`).
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [tab version="v2.9 Packages" view="CLI"]
 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
 These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
 You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
-For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).
+For information on what options to use, refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf)`↗`.
 [/tab]
 [/tabs]